 It was a good and interesting learning experience for all of us.

-Nikola Baldikov, a Digital Marketing Manager at Brosix had a similar experience: At the moment, our disavow file contains 5991 URLs and 161 domains.
+Nikola Baldikov, a Digital Marketing Manager at Brosix had a similar experience: At the moment, our disavow txt file contains 5991 URLs and 161 domains.
 Actually, I`ve expected to see some huge improvements, but almost nothing happened.
 I update our file from time to time in order to clean spam links sent from our competitors.
-I believe that Google devaluates these spam links, but I want to be sure that we won`t get a ban.
+I believe that Google and other search engines devaluate these spam links, but I want to be sure that we won`t get a ban.